StevePro7/Platformer/README.md

 # Platformer
+13/02/2019
+TODO need to determine the jump direction when hit head on block above...
+Player jump animation kicks in and sometimes forces player left or right

+Need to compare Math Floor() and Ceiling() float with int for comparison and also the Math.Abs()

 12/02/2019
 Player localBounds width, left, height, top used for Player BoundingRectangle X, Y, Width, Height and believe never changes - just used to offset BoundingRectangle for Sprite Origin